sakirschner/slb-api/README.md

 - ## GitLab

-    This project encorporates GitLab Pipelines in order to automate the CI/CD process.
+    This project incorporates GitLab Pipelines in order to automate the CI/CD process.
     <br><br>
     - <a href="https://gitlab.com/sakirschner/slb-api/-/pipelines">GitLab Pipelines for this project</a>.
-For access to the piplines please contact scottakdev@gmail.com.
+For access to the pipelines please contact scottakdev@gmail.com.
     <br><br>

     The code for this can be found in ```.gitlab-ci.yml``` in the root directory.
 When the code is pushed to the ```dev``` branch the pipeline will be initiated to update the dev environment, and when it is pushed to the ```production``` branch the pipeline will be initiated to update the production environment.
-This of course is assuming all tehe steps in the pipeline pass.
+This of course is assuming all the steps in the pipeline pass.
 <br><br>

 ## Proxy
 ---
-The official <a href="https://www.djangoproject.com/">Django documentation</a> reccomends using a proxy server in front of applications in order to serve static files due to Django not being efficient in doing so.
+The official <a href="https://www.djangoproject.com/">Django documentation</a> recommends using a proxy server in front of applications in order to serve static files due to Django not being efficient in doing so.

 The proxy server for this application is built using <a href="https://www.nginx.com/">NGINX</a> specifically designed to serve static files and is served with <a href="https://uwsgi-docs.readthedocs.io/en/latest/">uWSGI</a>.
 <br><br>